vmx17/NetProjection/README.md

 - Jan.
 5/2023
   - Adopt workaround provided by JunjieZhu-MSFT.
   - Updated NuGet packages to the ratest (but not preview).
+  - Updated the _main_ branch at the code repository and _develop_ branch was once removed then re-generated.
 - 9/27/2022
   - Update some NuGet packages to the latest stables and confirm it doesn't harm.
   - Add "Themes\Generic.xaml" in *.nupec of projection project to add it to "Lib" in output. but no luck.